Vandebron/mpyl/README-dev.md

 3. Create a new release notes file in [releases/notes/](releases/notes/) and name it `<version>.md` Noteworthy changes should be added to this file.
 Think: new cli commands, new features, breaking changes, upgrade instructions, etc.
-4. Merge all PRs that you want to include in the release to `main`
+4. For each PR that you want to include in the release, repeat step 3 and merge to `main`.
 5. Using the [Github cli](https://cli.github.com/), run:
    ```shell
    gh release create <version> --generate-notes